FutureProofHomes/Documentation/docs/satellite1-connecting-to-ha.md

 <div class="next-steps" markdown>
 !!! tip
-    If you do not see a blue "Connect" button, be sure you are using a Google Chrome browser and have disabled any pop-up blockers and security extensions.
+    If you do not see a "Connect" button, be sure you are using a Google Chrome browser and have disabled any pop-up blockers and security extensions.
 You can also try opening this page in an incognito window.
 </div>

 <div class="next-steps grid cards" markdown>